If you DISCOVER or SUSPECT a Fire

 - Pull the building fire alarm to alert people in the hall.

 - Dial 1-911 to give the exact location of the fire.

 - If you can do so safely, close the door to the room containing the fire to prevent its spread.

 - If you can do so safely and after taking the above steps, use the fire extinguisher to put out small fires.

 The following procedures should be followed each and every time you hear the fire alarm.
-Students who fail to vacate the residence hall during an alarm or schedule pull are subject to a fire safety violation and must meet with their area Assistant Director.
+Students who fail to vacate the residence hall during an alarm or scheduled pull are subject to a fire safety violation and must meet with their Area Coordinator.

 - Put on a warm coat and shoes.
 If they are accessible, grab your room key and one card.

 - Close windows.
 Leave shades up (as an aid to the fire department).